AlexSun1995/TensorFlow_test/README.md

     the data comes from iris data set
 ```

-## 2017-6-24, Longhe Campus Anhui University
+**2017/6/24, longhe campus, ahu
-I mark down the time and location in order to memorize my college times!
+I mark down the time and location in order to memorize my college times.
+thanks my friends, teachers, and all the wonderful people I meet here..
+thanks time!
+**
 ```
     def goodbye_ahu():
         print('from 2013-8-27 to 2017-6-26')